ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-How I Cloned a Live Website into React in 30 Seconds - <a href="https://javascript.plainenglish.io/how-i-cloned-a-live-website-into-react-in-30-seconds-2e778e0518d2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React’s useEffectEvent — A Simple Way to Fix “Stale” Bugs in Effects - <a href="https://medium.com/simply-creative-minds/reacts-useeffectevent-a-simple-way-to-fix-stale-bugs-in-effects-e7a6670163d6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dev Diwan`**
+✍️ **posted by `Kirti K`**

-<blockquote>A wild new tool turns any site into React — here’s how it works.
+<blockquote>Have you ever used useEffect to React and felt like your code was doing something weird or unexpected?
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Simply Creative Minds »</blockquote>

-<h3>2.
-Why I Think Next.js is Basically React on Steroids - <a href="https://medium.com/@harshkurware03/why-i-think-next-js-is-basically-react-on-steroids-620855980b18?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. ☀️React Js’e Yolculuk: Bina İnşaatından Web Uygulamasına - <a href="https://medium.com/@ahakan.yildirim/%EF%B8%8Freact-jse-yolculuk-bina-i%CC%87n%C5%9Faat%C4%B1ndan-web-uygulamas%C4%B1na-81b1f744e487?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Harshkurware`**
+✍️ **posted by `Ahmet Hakan YILDIRIM`**

-<blockquote>So, I’ve been a React fan for a while.
-React is like that friend who’s super cool, but sometimes you need to babysit them because they…
+<blockquote>🏗️ Giriş — Neden React?
 Continue reading on Medium »</blockquote>

 <h3>3.
+Part B — From Beginner to Professional: Mastering useState Mechanics - <a href="https://medium.com/@Alex_on_Tech/part-b-from-beginner-to-professional-mastering-usestate-mechanics-9ea03f3f9e59?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Alexander Maina`**

+<blockquote>Recap of Part A
+ In Part A we introduced the concept of state in React.
+You learned that state is a component’s internal memory: it stores… Continue reading on Medium »</blockquote>

-Mastering React.js with Modern Features & Best Practices (A Complete Guide) - <a href="https://medium.com/@Amanda10/mastering-react-js-with-modern-features-best-practices-a-complete-guide-68a36220f33f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. ⚠️ React.js Mistakes to Avoid (Even as a Senior Developer) - <a href="https://medium.com/@theHackHabitual/%EF%B8%8F-react-js-mistakes-to-avoid-even-as-a-senior-developer-b812448b2b41?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amanda ✨`**
+✍️ **posted by `The Hack Habitual`**

-<blockquote>React.js has grown into one of the most powerful and widely used JavaScript libraries for building scalable, component-driven user…
+<blockquote>React is deceptively easy to get started with, but as projects grow, even experienced developers fall into subtle traps.
 Continue reading on Medium »</blockquote>

-<h3>4.
-Taking Zustand Further: Persist, Immer, and DevTools Explained - <a href="https://medium.com/@skyshots/taking-zustand-further-persist-immer-and-devtools-explained-ab4493083ca1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `sky`**

-<blockquote>three most commonly used zustand-middleware: persist, immer and devtools.
-Continue reading on Medium »</blockquote>

 <h3>5.
-Accessibility Quick Wins in ReactJS 2025 — Skip Links, Focus Traps & ARIA Live Regions - <a href="https://medium.com/@sureshdotariya/accessibility-quick-wins-in-reactjs-2025-skip-links-focus-traps-aria-live-regions-c926b9e44593?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why does useEffect love running twice?
+React dev mode secrets! - <a href="https://medium.com/@devikapothula597/why-does-useeffect-love-running-twice-react-dev-mode-secrets-a43a8082c732?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar Ariya Gowder`**
+✍️ **posted by `Devi Pothula`**

-<blockquote>Imagine you’re navigating a brand‑new React app with nothing but your keyboard.
-You load the page and the first thing you encounter is a…
+<blockquote>If you’re a React developer, you might have noticed this strange behavior: your useEffect runs twice on the initial render.
+And you’re…
 Continue reading on Medium »</blockquote>

-<h3>6. ⚛️ Mastering React.js Reconciliation and Virtual DOM — The Hidden Power Behind React - <a href="https://medium.com/@Sofia07/%EF%B8%8F-mastering-react-js-reconciliation-and-virtual-dom-the-hidden-power-behind-react-e166f154e991?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sofia ✨`**

-<blockquote>React is known for its fast rendering and smooth UI updates.
-But what makes React so efficient?
-The secret lies in its Virtual DOM and the…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Fixing Next.js 15 and Tailwind CSS v4 Build Issues: Complete Solutions Guide - <a href="https://medium.com/@hardikkumarpro0005/fixing-next-js-15-and-tailwind-css-v4-build-issues-complete-solutions-guide-438b0665eabe?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How we created a comprehensive web toolkit that processes everything client-side, respects user… - <a href="https://medium.com/@support_1136/how-we-created-a-comprehensive-web-toolkit-that-processes-everything-client-side-respects-user-5b93a1fe1982?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hardik Kumar`**
+✍️ **posted by `ToolHover`**

-<blockquote>Comprehensive fixes for the most common build errors when using Next.js 15 with Tailwind CSS v4 and Prisma.
+<blockquote>I Built 20+ Privacy-First Developer Tools and Ranked #107 on Product Hunt — Here’s What I Learned
 Continue reading on Medium »</blockquote>

-<h3>2.
-Why I Think Next.js is Basically React on Steroids - <a href="https://medium.com/@harshkurware03/why-i-think-next-js-is-basically-react-on-steroids-620855980b18?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. ⚡ Next.js 15 and the Future of Full-Stack Development - <a href="https://medium.com/@missAvantika/next-js-15-and-the-future-of-full-stack-development-6c4a93465da3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Harshkurware`**
+✍️ **posted by `Miss Avantika ✨`**

-<blockquote>So, I’ve been a React fan for a while.
-React is like that friend who’s super cool, but sometimes you need to babysit them because they…
+<blockquote>Next.js has evolved from a simple React framework into a full-stack web application platform.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Implementing reCaptcha in 2025: Going to Google Cloud the hard way - <a href="https://macadiz.medium.com/implementing-recaptcha-in-2025-going-to-google-cloud-the-hard-way-45154ed980d4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 TypeScript RSC Patterns That Cut Boilerplate 40% - <a href="https://medium.com/@kaushalsinh73/7-typescript-rsc-patterns-that-cut-boilerplate-40-735a68e71f28?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miguel A. Cádiz`**
+✍️ **posted by `Neurobyte`**

-<blockquote>So I was building a contact form for my portfolio (Next.js 15) and needed to add some spam protection.
-Simple enough, right?
-Well, it…
+<blockquote>Practical Next.js App Router habits — typed data loaders, server actions, and cache keys — that shrink code while improving safety.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Building Secure React Applications: A Practical Guide - <a href="https://medium.com/@omeravsaroa/building-secure-react-applications-a-practical-guide-3681feb7b5a1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Advanced Next.js Mistakes to Avoid as a Senior Developer - <a href="https://medium.com/@TheblogStacker/advanced-next-js-mistakes-to-avoid-as-a-senior-developer-f3ca449a3540?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ömer Avşar`**
+✍️ **posted by `The Blog Stacker - Tech Writer✨`**

-<blockquote>Building secure web applications isn’t optional — it’s essential.
-Yet many React and Next.js developers unknowingly ship vulnerable code…
+<blockquote>Next.js is no longer just about SSR — it’s powering enterprise-scale apps with server components, caching strategies, edge rendering, and…
 Continue reading on Medium »</blockquote>

 <h3>5.
-15 Next.js Tips Every Developer Should Know for Building Modern Web Applications - <a href="https://medium.com/@TheblogStacker/15-next-js-tips-every-developer-should-know-for-building-modern-web-applications-1a1c8ec3ad77?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Blog Stacker - Tech Writer✨`**

-<blockquote>Next.js has become one of the most popular frameworks for building modern web applications.
-Continue reading on Medium »</blockquote>

-<h3>6. ⚡ Next.js Advanced Guide: Mastering API Routes for Full-Stack Development - <a href="https://medium.com/@MissLucina/next-js-advanced-guide-mastering-api-routes-for-full-stack-development-7dd83404d357?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Lucina✨`**

-<blockquote>Next.js isn’t just for front-end development.
-With API Routes, it allows you to build a full-stack application inside a single project —…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Advanced Next.js Topic — Server Actions in Next.js 13+ (The Future of Fullstack Development) - <a href="https://medium.com/@Sofia07/advanced-next-js-topic-server-actions-in-next-js-13-the-future-of-fullstack-development-ad2e09bfb6ed?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sofia ✨`**

-<blockquote>Next.js has been evolving rapidly, especially since the introduction of the App Router in version 13.
-One of the most revolutionary…
-Continue reading on Medium »</blockquote>

-<h3>8.
-A Better Way to handle themes between client and server - <a href="https://medium.com/@sanghyeon.dev/a-better-way-to-handle-themes-between-client-and-server-a1fbe31bbb88?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `sanghyeon.kim`**

-<blockquote>Learn how to prevent hydration mismatches when implementing themes in SSR/SSG applications.
-Explore script-based approaches for static…
-Continue reading on Medium »</blockquote>

-<h3>9.
-JSON‑LD in Next.js 15 App Router: product, blog and breadcrumb schemas - <a href="https://medium.com/@sureshdotariya/json-ld-in-next-js-15-app-router-product-blog-and-breadcrumb-schemas-f752b7422c4f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why I Chose Clerk, Neon, Arcjet, and Shadcn as My Next.js Stack - <a href="https://medium.com/@joseph.goins/why-i-chose-clerk-neon-arcjet-and-shadcn-as-my-next-js-stack-1daff2ceff69?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar Ariya Gowder`**
+✍️ **posted by `Joseph Goins`**

-<blockquote>You launch a Next.js store with slick pages and beautiful products.
-Weeks later you search for one of your items and notice that Google…
+<blockquote>When you’re building a SaaS, the stack you choose shapes everything: how fast you can ship, how secure your app is, and whether your UI…
 Continue reading on Medium »</blockquote>

 <br/>